fethica/FRadioPlayer/README.md

 - `rate: Float?` Read only property to get the current `AVPlayer` rate.

-- `isPlaying: Bool` Check if the player is playing.
+- `isPlaying: Bool` Read only property to check if the player is playing.

 - `state: FRadioPlayerState` Player current state of type `FRadioPlayerState`.

+- `playbackState: FRadioPlaybackState` Playing state of type `FRadioPlaybackState`.

 ### Playback controls